Salvoxia/immich-folder-album-creator/README.md

                         assets is set as well, both options apply. (default: False) -f PATH_FILTER, --path-filter PATH_FILTER
                         Use either literals or glob-like patterns to filter assets before album name creation.
 This filter is evaluated before any values passed with --ignore.
 May be specified multiple times. (default: None)
-  --set-album-thumbnail {first,last,random,random-all,random-filtered}
+  --path-filter-regex PATH_FILTER_REGEX
+                        Use regular expressions to for filter assets before album name creation.
+Only assets for which the path after the root path matches the regular expression are considered.
+This filter is evaluated before any values passed with --ignore or --ignore-regex.
+May be specified multiple times. (default: None) --set-album-thumbnail {first,last,random,random-all,random-filtered}
                         Set first/last/random image as thumbnail for newly created albums or albums assets have been added to.
 If set to random-filtered, thumbnails are shuffled for all albums whose assets would not be filtered out or ignored by the ignore or path-filter options, even if no assets were added during the run.
 If set to random-all, the thumbnails for ALL albums will be shuffled on every run. (default: None)